 The RIPE NCC's Information Services provide a deeper insight into the workings of the Internet.
 Most of these services and tools are offered free of charge.
 All data generated is available to anyone.
-As the RIPE NCC is a neutral and impartial organisation, commercial interests do not influence the data collected.
+As the RIPE NCC is a and Internet community stakeholders wanted from the RIPE NCC's Information Services.

+Mark Dranse, Information Services Manager neutral and impartial organisation, commercial interests do not influence the data collected.